anonymous-ppg/wearable-ppg-dataset/README.md

 ```bash
 cd src/model_baselines/
 ```
-For a quick smoke test on sample data:
+For a quick smoke test on sample data(Use DCL, on earring):
 ```bash
 PYTHONPATH=. python quickstart.py
 ```